sourcehut-mirrors/chawan/doc/architecture.md

   forkserver, loader.
 * types: mainly definitions of data types and things I didn't know where to put.
-* utils: things I didn't know where to put part 2
+* utils: things I didn't know where to put, part 2

 Additionally, "adapters" of various protocols and file formats can be found in `adapter/`: